 We again used 12Go to book our online tickets for the eight hour bus ride to Siem Reap.
 This time we used Giant Ibis Transport, on a newer bus with slightly smaller seats.
 The fare was US$15, we left on time and the trip was perfect.
 Once again, we were not met on arrival as promised but a phone call sorted things out and we were soon in a tuk-tuk rattling along to our hotel.

 Sure enough, dark and early with a packed hotel breakfast, we headed off in the cool morning air to purchase tickets for the Angkor Archaeological Park, US$62 for three days access to all the sites.
-The ticket centre is a huge modern building reminiscent of an airport terminal.
+The ticket centre is a large modern building reminiscent of an airport terminal.
 We somehow avoided any lineups and were soon on our way.

 It was a short drive to the Angkor Wat parking lot and we joined the silent throngs stumbling along in the dark toward the sunrise viewing area.
-It was an odd procession and after standing around for almost an hour at the edge of a small lake the sky brightened and the show was quickly over.
+It was an odd procession and after standing around for almost an hour at the edge of a small lake the sky brightened and the show was over.
 There was a bit of haze so we never saw the sun but can confidently state that it did rise.

 We spent much of the day exploring Angkor Wat but that was just the beginning.
-Siem Reap (it means Defeat of Siam in reference to a 16th century war) is home to many large temples and temple complexes of which Angkor Wat — said to be the largest religious building in the world — is just one.
+Siem Reap (it means “Defeat of Siam” in reference to a 16th century war) is home to many large temples and temple complexes of which Angkor Wat — said to be the largest religious building in the world — is just one part.
 It’s a remarkable place.

 Next up was Bayon, famous for the huge enigmatic heads atop its towers and the main temple of the 9-sq-km Angkor Thom.
-As we were leaving, a long religious procession passed by — lots of colour and noise and we have no idea what it was about.
+As we were leaving, a religious procession passed by — lots of colour and noise and we have no idea what it was about.

 You may remember the vine and root encrusted temple from the Tomb Raider movies.
 That was Ta Prohm and it is every bit as dramatic as you might imagine.
 Lots of foot traffic has beaten back the jungle and turned the paths into dusty trails but the magnificent roots remain.
 It was our next stop.

-The day was young.
+The day was still young.
 Our driver suggested a visit to a floating village so off we went for a 55km tuk-tuk ride somewhere in rural Cambodia.
-Gasoline, we discovered when we stopped for a fill, is sold by the one liter glass bottle at roadside stands.
-It costs about the same as in Canada.
-We had no idea where we were going or why we were going there and were financially unprepared — a visit to the money changers was on our list — but managed to come up with the US$22 each for the entry ticket.
+Gasoline, we discovered when we stopped for a fill, is sold in recycled bottles at roadside stands and costs about the same as in Canada.
+We had no idea where we were going or why we were going there and were financially unprepared — a visit to the money changers was on our list — but managed to come up with the US$22 each for the entry tickets.
 It was well worth it.
-Our tuk-tuk dropped us off and we clambered down a muddy bank to start down a long river in a fast, bright orange boat piloted by a young lad of about 12.
-He eventually pulled over and we transferred into small boats paddled by elderly women for a tour of the village and its houses high up on stilts.
+Our tuk-tuk dropped us off and we clambered down a muddy bank to start down a long river in a bright orange boat captained by a young lad of about 12.
+He eventually pulled over and we transferred into small boats paddled by elderly women for a tour of their village and its houses high up on stilts.